-Hands down, the question we get asked the most is how much a small business should spend on its marketing.
+Hands down, the question we get asked the most is about marketing budget – how much a small business should spend on its marketing.
 And unfortunately, it’s one of the few questions for which there is no concise answer.

 If you ask the great question-and-answer-box of the internet, you’ll get answers ranging from about 2% of revenue to about 11% or 12%, depending on who you ask, how new your company is (traditional wisdom says you need to spend a higher percentage as a young company both in order to become established and because your other overhead items, like payroll, are often lower), how big it is, whether it’s digital, brick and mortar, B2B, B2C, or whether you have an office cat or not (I kid on that last one).